DOAGenesys/GC-Open-Social-Bluesky/README.md

 ![image](https://github.com/user-attachments/assets/5ae6e632-0657-477d-96cb-838e6630d510)

-**Understanding External Contacts vs External Sources:**
-- **External Source**: A single category/source type (like "Bluesky") that you create once in Genesys Cloud
-- **External Contacts**: Individual contact records for each Bluesky user, all linked to the "Bluesky" external source
-- Each unique Bluesky user (identified by their DID) gets their own external contact record for customer tracking

 ## Deployment

 This application is designed to be deployed on the **DigitalOcean App Platform**.
 In case you don't have a DigitalOcean account, you can get one here with $200 free credits: